maxhallinan/zelektree/readme.md

 *Work in progress*

-Embed selectors in a Redux state tree.
+Embed selectors in the Redux state tree.

 ## Install